-Business Maverick: Distressed Crypto Lender Babel Wins Reprieve on Debt Repayments
+Business Maverick: Distressed crypto lender Babel wins reprieve on debt repayments

 Read more: Crypto Firm Babel Hits $2 Billion Valuation in Funding Round

-With more than $2 billion wiped off the value of cryptocurrencies since they peaked last year, a wave of liquidations now represents an existential threat to many industry participants.
+A wave of liquidations and weeks of market tumult pose an existential threat to many industry participants.

 Celsius Network Ltd., the rival lender that froze deposits earlier in June, on Monday said it needs more time to stabilize its liquidity and operations.
 “This process will take time,” the company said on its blog.